 - A bachelor’s degree from an accredited institution with a recommended GPA of 3.0 or better.

 - One official transcript from each college, university or professional school attended.
 Transfer credits included on a transcript must include grades earned; if not, an official transcript from the original school must be submitted.
-Transcripts must be sent from the issuing school in a sealed envelope and contain the appropriate signatures and seals to be considered official.
 Please send transcripts directly to CASPA.

 - Students must have completed the following prerequisites: